-Memory of Water, a two-year pan-European participatory artist intervention project, will build on the success of the Riverside Solidarity project of 2017.
+Memory of Water, a two-year pan-European participatory artist intervention project (initiated by Intercult), will build on the success of the Riverside Solidarity project of 2017.

 Our sister charity, Fablevision, in partnership with artists in Sweden (Gothenburg and Stockholm), Poland (Gdansk), Belgium (Ostend), Greece (Livadia) and Ireland (Limerick), and Govan-based artists from the Riverside Solidarity project, will be sharing practice and learning new approaches in these post-industrial locations.
 The theme of participatory art practice is memory: what has formed and shaped the ideas of local people who have witnessed and experienced the impact of industrial decline and now look out on a distinctly post-industrial world.
 Each of these cities – members of the EU River Cities Network – has its own particular story to tell about the impact of long-term industrial decline.